microsoft/DeepSpeed/blogs/deepspeed-ulysses/README.md

 parallelism, ZeRO partitions model states across both sequence and data parallel group and collects per rank partitions (allgather) when they are needed.
 Similarly, gradients are reduced across both data and sequence parallel ranks for parameter update.
-ZeRO allows support allows for huge memory savings in both sequence and data dimensions and enables scaling not just to large sequence lengths but also to large models.
+ZeRO allows for huge memory savings in both sequence and data dimensions and enables scaling not just to large sequence lengths but also to large models.